 Oneof

-Oneof’s are really powerful in saving RAM in your mcu.
-If you have a message where you will only set one of multiple variables at a time the oneof field will only allocate memory for the largest variable of the lot.
-The Embedded Proto implementation makes use of an union to do this.
+Oneof’s are powerful in saving RAM in your MCU.
+If you have a message where you will only set one of the multiple variables at a time, the oneof field will only allocate memory for the largest variable of the lot.
+The Embedded Proto implementation makes use of a union to do this.
 This means it is only possible to use one of the variables at a time.

 message Foo { oneof Bar { bool active = 1; int32 count = 2; double value = 3; } // Other variables }

-This message has an oneof named Bar.
-This oneof holds three variables of different sizes, respectively one byte, four and eight.
-Because of the union the C++ code will only allocate eight bytes.
+This message has a oneof named Bar.
+This oneof holds three variables of different sizes: one byte, four, and eight.
+Because of the union, the C++ code will only allocate eight bytes.

 .
 This enumeration holds a list of all variables defined in the message together with their field tag.
 Each oneof has an accompanying variable of the type id